 You and your employees have a multitude of relevant skills to share with students.
 This is an opportunity to refine those skills and develop some new ones.
-Some common functions include:
+Some common placement supervisor benefits include:

 - training, e.g., instructing students about safety requirements - mentoring, e.g., advising individual students - supervising, e.g., overseeing student performance - co-ordinating, e.g., organizing work schedules